nicolasochem/tzip/drafts/current/draft-consensus-key.md

 #### As a recovery mechanism from baker's key loss

 A baker may lose their baking key.
-In this case, they may stop baking, wait `PRESERVED_CYCLES`, and then recover their funds with the `drain` operation.
+In this case, they may stop baking, wait `PRESERVED_CYCLES`, and then recover their funds with the `Drain_delegate` operation.
 They may then start baking from another account.

-### `consensus_key_drain_toggle` governance toggle
+### `drain_toggle` governance toggle

 The permissions granted to a potential consensus key have been subject of vigourous debates in the past.

-The core argument against the existence of the `drain` operation is that it increases the security posture of the baker even further.
+The core argument against the existence of the `Drain_delegate` operation is that it increases the security posture of the baker even further.
 Indeed, in the absence of the drain operation, a compromise of the consensus key does not put the unfrozen balance at risk.

-On the other hand, we already listed the arguments for keeping the `drain` operation enabled:
+On the other hand, we already listed the arguments for keeping the `Drain_delegate` operation enabled:
 * it stands as a recovery mechanism in case of baker's key loss,
 * it deters bakers from handing off the baker key to third-parties, which is good for decentralization.